 There’s also the spectre of US trade tariffs, depending on how President Donald Trump’s policy plans take shape.
 His return is already limiting rate cuts by the Federal Reserve.

 Trump’s threat to raise tariffs on European goods remains a major source of uncertainty.
-But officials have lately emphasized the negative impact such a move could have on economic activity, with few signalling it could reignite prices.
+But officials have lately emphasized the negative impact such a move could have on economic activity, with few signaling it could reignite prices.

 Fed Chair Jerome Powell, on the other hand, said Wednesday that the US central bank is in no hurry to lower rates further as it waits for the Trump administration to enact its economic policies.